 Integrated pest management

 As an example of the implementation of the SRP Standard, producers must ensure that any chemical inputs are not prohibited under Requirement no. 18.1-18.6 of the SRP Standard.
 The IMS may consider providing a list of permitted chemicals.
-Producers must follow label application instructions (e.g. dose, frequency of application and use of protective clothing).
+Producers must follow label application instructions (e.g., dose, frequency of application and use of protective clothing).
 Food safety procedures must also be in place.
 Re-entry times and time between application and harvest must be clearly communicated with the members and strictly observed by all producers.
 A procedure to handle empty chemical containers is also required (Requirement no. 34 of the SRP Standard).
 For details please refer to the SRP Standard Version 2.1 (available at www.sustainablerice.org).

 Chain of Custody